Terms and Conditions

 b)As a licensed user of the Site, you are responsible for your own communications and are responsible for the consequences of their posting.
 You must not do the following things: post material that is copyrighted, unless you are the copyright owner or have the permission of the copyright owner to post it; post material that reveals trade secrets, unless you own them or have the permission of the owner; post material that infringes on any other intellectual property rights of others or on the privacy or publicity rights of others; post material that is obscene, defamatory, threatening, harassing, abusive hateful, or embarrassing to another user of the Site or any other person or entity; post a sexually-explicit image; post advertisements or solicitations of business; post chain letters or pyramid schemes; or impersonate another person.

-c)The licensed User takes sole responsibility for the suitability, compatibility and maintenance of their own computer systems (both software and hardware), including proper anti virus protection.
-The Company does not take any responsibility for the suitability or otherwise of the User's software, hardware or equipment, and does not guarantee in any way whatsoever the connectability to the Company's systems.
+c)The Licensed User takes sole responsibility for the suitability, compatibility and maintenance of their own computer systems (both software and hardware), including proper anti-virus protection.
+The Company does not take any responsibility for the suitability or otherwise of the User's software, hardware or equipment, and does not guarantee in any way whatsoever the connectivity to the Company's systems.

 d)The Company does not represent or guarantee the truthfulness, accuracy, or reliability of any communications posted by other users of the Site or endorse any opinions expressed by users of the Site.
 You acknowledge that any reliance on material posted by other users of the Site will be at your own risk.